wearefrank/frank-runner/README.md

 ../frank-runner/ant.sh upgrade
 ```

-- Add the following two properties with matching values to your project frank-runner.properties file
+- Add the following two properties with matching values to your project frank-runner.properties file, example:

 ```
-current.version=
+current.version=7_6
-target.version=
+target.version=7_9
 ```

 # Testing with DTAP stage different from LOC